2amigos/yii-cdn-asset-management-library/README.md

 cached copies of the content objects from the nearest location.
 You can design CDN to be used with Amazon S3 or any other custom origin server.

-That ***IS AWESOME***, but all that awesomeness comes a bit hard when your architecture requires more than one server to handle your web traffic, and if those instances are created automatically according to that traffic, you will soon face the issue of 404 Not Found exceptions.
+That ***IS AWESOME***, but that awesomeness is not all that when your architecture requires more than one server to handle your web traffic, and if those instances are created automatically according to that traffic, you will soon face the issue of 404 Not Found exceptions.